 Granola is a pantry staple in my house.
 A large, glass mason jar filled with sweet toasted oats, shredded coconut, and an assortment of nuts and seeds can always be found on the upper right-hand side of our food cabinet.
-And when the jar runs out, it is instantly replenished by either my mom, my sister, or myself—whichever one of us has a free 60 minutes to whip up another (double) batch.
+And when the jar runs out, it is instantly replenished by either my mom, my sister, or myself—whichever one of us has an hour to whip up another (double) batch.

 But don’t let the sixty-minute timeframe scare you.
 With only a 5-7 minute prep time and 45-50 minute cook time, our granola recipe is incredibly simple.
 Once the trays have cooled, our favorite way to enjoy this homemade treat is with yogurt and fruit, sprinkled in cereal, or on its own and by the fistful.
 Scroll down for the recipe and feel free to cut it in half, as it has already been doubled.
 However, it’s worth mentioning that extra granola stores well and makes an excellent gift!